dascritch/anchors-reveal/README.md

 Versions
 --------
+* August 2014 : 0.5 , also reveal inline lements and wikipedia.
+GitHub won't be, because their improperly using name=""
 * August 2014 : 0.4 , hiding labels on top left of page
 * July 2014 : 0.3 , removing direct html insertions for real DOM manips
 * July 2014 : 0.2 , sanitizing, filtering and removing layout on resize